Flakoia/advent-of-craft-2024/docs/day01/solution/step-by-step.md

     @BeforeEach
     void setup() {
-        this.communicator = new SantaCommunicator(new Configuration(numberOfDaysToRest, numberOfDayBeforeChristmas));
+        this.communicator = new SantaCommunicator(new games.Configuration(numberOfDaysToRest, numberOfDayBeforeChristmas));
     }

     @Test